Rolling Acres Cinema

 44322

-No one has favorited this theater yet
+6 people favorited this theater

-Opening for business shortly after Rolling Acres Mall’s opening in 1976, General Cinemas operated the theater profitably up until the late 1980s.
+Opening for business shortly after Rolling Acres Mall’s opening in 1976, General Cinemas operated the theater profitably up until the late-1980’s.

 The cinema and mall garnered negative publicity when on March 9, 1991, a fight between two young men outside the theater incited a panic.
 During the scuffle, a metal sign was knocked over which was mistakenly interpreted as a gunshot.
 This sent panicked moviegoers and shoppers running through the mall, causing JCPenney’s and May Co. to shut the gates on their lower level entrances until police arrived.
-Although gangs and the movie “New Jack City” (which was letting out at the time) were initially rumored to have been the problem, in actuality the scuffle erupted over one man taking the other man’s jacket.
+Although gangs and the movie “New Jack City” (which was letting out at the time) were initially rumoured to have been the problem, in actuality the scuffle erupted over one man taking the other man’s jacket.
 Despite this information, mall management still requested that General Cinemas stop showing “New Jack City”, to which General Cinemas declined.

 In September, 1992, the cinemas switched to a second-run, $0.99-a-show format, much to the dismay of mall management and tenants.
 This move was characterized as being bad for the mall, as management preferred to have cinemagoers with extra money to spend shopping, not bargain-hunters.